hq9000/hq9000/_posts/2023-12-06-two-best-features-of-reaper-7.md

 Let's hope the developers address this in some upcoming release which I will definitely be looking forward to.

 Thanks for reading and happy Reaper hours!

->_By the way, if are you a musician looking for collaboration, be invited to drop me a line at grechin.sergey(at)gmail.com!
-Be you a producer, vocalist, songwriter, let's see what we can do together!
-Something to consider would be: checking our productions to help detect mixing glitches (have another pair of ears), mastering of our tracks and up to releasing something together._